LevelHome/simplicity_sdk/app/bluetooth/example/bt_soc_throughput/readme.md

 # SoC - Throughput

-This example allows measuring data throughput between EFR32 devices as well as between an EFR32 and a smartphone running the EFR Connect mobile app.
+This example allows measuring data throughput between EFR32 devices as well as between an EFR32 and a smartphone running the Simplicity Connect mobile app.

 > Note: this example expects a specific Gecko Bootloader to be present on your device.
 For details see the Troubleshooting section.